We’re back and ready to waltz the night away!

 We will also be giving away a prize for best formal attire so dress to impress!
 No entry is required: a costume judge will go around let the winner know to stick around to the end of the ball to collect their prize.
 You must be present to win.

 Dance lessons, taught by Diana Hong, to be held prior to the ball.
 Come a few minutes early to meet up with other attendees and secure a dance partner!
-Please refer to the program schedule for time and location.
+Please refer to the program schedule for time and location of the dance lessons and the event itself.

 Before reading the rules for the dress code please familiarize yourself with the Katsucon Attendee policy.